How to Connect to the MySQL Database Remotely

 MySQL is an open-source management system used to create and manage databases.
 Basically, a MySQL server is like a database engine where you can store data and allows you to access and maintain those data in a systematic and efficient way.

-How Can You Let Someone Access the MySQL Database?
+How to Add a User to Access to the MySQL Database?

 Aside from the configuration settings needed to connect to a MySQL database, a user is also required to have certain privileges.
 Please refer to these articles to know more about how to grant privileges to users and to configure connection settings.

-How Can You Allow Remote Access to a MySQL Server?
+How to Allow Remote Access to a MySQL Server?

 The MySQL server communicates only from the “localhost” by default, which means it can only be accessed by applications running on the same host.
 Remote access is necessary if you wish to access the database from an application running on a different machine or host.